leobeosab/ReactRadio/README.md

 # ReactRadio
-Simple radio build with React and Redux for an interview.
+Simple radio built with React and Redux for an interview.